OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 ```

 When `cilk_spawn` appears at the start of a statement the entire
-statement is spawned and everything in it races with the continuation.
+statement is spawned and everything in it is in parallel with the
+continuation.

 While syntactically valid, code like